jalfonsoramos/Comic-Checklist-PoC/README.md

 ### Notes.

-Use dev tunnels to communicate .net maui androd + .net mminimal api locally.
+Use dev tunnels to communicate .net maui androd + .net minimal api locally.

 Don't forget to set url from dev tunnel in the BaseAddress for the HttpClient in the .net maui.